Phospho-CDK2 (Tyr15) Cellular Kit

 HEK293 cells were cultured in a T175 flask in complete culture medium at 37°C-5% CO2.
 After 48h incubation, the cells were lysed with 3 mL of supplemented lysis buffer #1 (1X) for 30 minutes at RT under gentle shaking.

-Using the HTRF total CDK4 assay, 400 cells/well were enough to detect a significant signal, and the same number of cells was needed to obtain a minimal chemiluminescent signal using Western Blot.
-Therefore in these conditions, the HTRF total CDK4 assay was as sensitive as the Western Blot technique.
+Using the HTRF total CDK6 assay, 800 cells/well were enough to detect a significant signal, while 1,600 cells were needed to obtain a minimal chemiluminescent signal using Western Blot.
+Therefore in these conditions, the HTRF total CDK6 assay was twice as sensitive as the Western Blot technique.

-CDK4 (Cyclin-Dependent Kinase 4) is a member of the subfamily of CDKs that coordinate cell cycle progression in mammalian cells (also including CDK1, CDK2, and CDK6).
+CDK6 (Cyclin-Dependent Kinase 6) is a member of the subfamily of CDKs that coordinate cell cycle progression in mammalian cells (also including CDK1, CDK2, and CDK4).

 Mitogenic signals, such as growth factors, trigger cells to enter the G1 phase of the cell cycle by inducing cyclin D synthesis.
 Cyclin D then interacts with CDK4 and CDK6 to form active complexes.
 Both activated kinases are then able to mono-phosphorylate the tumor suppressor RB (protein of retinoblastoma), which still binds to transcription factor E2F, but some genes can be transcribed, such as cyclin E. In the late G1 and early S phases, Cyclin E interacts with and activates CDK2, which in turn phosphorylates additional sites on RB resulting in its complete inactivation.
 The E2F-responsive genes required for S phase progression are thus induced, such as Cyclin A which then interacts with CDK2 to form Cyclin A/CDK2 complexes.
 CDK2 finally phosphorylates Cdc25B & Cdc25C phosphatases, which in turn activate CDK1, required for progression in the G2 and M phases of the cell-division cycle.